Light-Meson Spectroscopy with COMPASS: Partial-Wave Analysis Formalism

 \subsubsection{Discussion of the Resonance Model}

 The resonance model that was described in \cref{sec:pwa.res_model} has a number of potential caveats and limitations~\cite{pdg_resonances:2018}.
-In general, the employed Breit-Wigner amplitudes are good approximations only for isolated resonances far above the kinematical thresholds of their decay modes.
-In addition, using a sum of Breit-Wigner amplitudes to describe the total amplitude of a set of resonances with the same quantum numbers is a good approximation only if the resonances are well-separated so that they have little overlap.
+In general, the employed Breit--Wigner amplitudes are good approximations only for isolated resonances far above the kinematical thresholds of their decay modes.
+In addition, using a sum of Breit--Wigner amplitudes to describe the total amplitude of a set of resonances with the same quantum numbers is a good approximation only if the resonances are well-separated so that they have little overlap.
 Otherwise unitarity, \ie the conservation of probability, may be violated.
-For resonances with multiple decay modes, Breit-Wigner parameterizations do also neglect coupled-channel effects caused by unitarity constraints.
+For resonances with multiple decay modes, Breit--Wigner parameterizations do also neglect coupled-channel effects caused by unitarity constraints.
 These effects may become large when the kinematical thresholds of one or more of these decays are in the mass range of the resonance.
-In practice, the limitations discussed above render Breit-Wigner parameters model- and process-dependent.
+In practice, the limitations discussed above render Breit--Wigner parameters model- and process-dependent.